 In my next team-building blog I will define and explain the remaining six team safety ingredients.

-My business is the Human Equation.
+My business is Human Equation.
 I solve organizational development problems that others have not been able to solve.
 My focus is on management consulting in strategic planning, program development, and team-building.
 My office is in West Los Angeles but I provide consultation all over the country.

 Business phone number: 310 729-6460